gocd/docs.go.cd/configuration/admin_add_task.md

 #Add a new task to an existing Job

 Now that we have a pipeline with stage(s) containing job(s) we can add tasks to any of the existing jobs.
-You can now use the tree navigation on the left side of the screen to edit a a job under a stage.
+You can now use the tree navigation on the left side of the screen to edit a job under a stage.

 -   Click on the job name that you want to edit on the tree as shown below.
 The "defaultJob" is being edited.
 ![](../resources/images/edit_job_link_on_tree.png)